Cale/arw-daily/_posts/2024-10-02-ham-radio-and-the-helene-aftermath.md

 ### Ham Publisher Directly Affected

-One of the most high-profile stories comes from Tom (K4SWL), publisher of [QRPer](https://qrper.com/) and [The SWLing Post](https://swling.com/blog/), two high-profile websites in the online worlds of ham radio and shortwave listening.
+One of the most high-profile stories comes from Tom (K4SWL), publisher of [QRPer](https://qrper.com/) and [The SWLing Post](https://swling.com/blog/), two popular websites in the online worlds of ham radio and shortwave listening.
 Tom has been very [transparent](https://qrper.com/2024/09/aftermath/) with Helene's impact on his family and community, posting updates to the QRPer blog.
 He and his neighbors are cut off from accessing the local network of roads by car, requiring him to instead rely on bikes to check on the local community and gather supplies such as medicine.

 Hams will be very interested in [his use of HTs](https://qrper.com/2024/09/helene-aftermath-long-update-monday-september-30-2024/), spread across licensed, and non-licensed family members and neighbors to stay in contact with one another.